vera-rykalina/rki_subtyping/Documentation/subtyping_pipeline_guide.md

 ---
 ## Pipeline with **--iqtree** parameter
 Parameter `--iqtree` allows for running the iqtree process that produces `13_iqtree` folder within `Results`.
 The folder contains `.iqtree`, `.treefile`, and `.log` files.
-The parameter can be added at this point, as the last command with report and plot outputs being produced or not added at all (no `13_iqtree` folder then).
+The parameter can be added at this point, as the last command with report output being produced or not added at all (no `13_iqtree` folder then).

 ```sh
 $ nextflow Scripts/subtyping_pipeline.nf --outdir Results --fullpipeline --iqtree -resume